Here’s the truth—your evening routine matters more than your morning routine.

 - Take a warm shower

 - Pray, read the Bible, or journal a few things you are thankful for

 Whatever you choose, make sure it’s something you don’t dread and genuinely look forward to.
 That’s the best way you’ll successfully close out the day and ready your body for sleep.

 5. Turn Off the Lights at a Decent Time

 If you’re the type of person who can live on five hours of sleep, then by all means, skip this step.
-But for me, I need to turn out the lights no later than 10:30-11:00pm so I can make sure I’m getting enough rest.
+But for me, I need to turn out the lights no later than 10:30pm so I can make sure I’m getting enough rest.

-Believe me, I know how tempting it is to finish a good book, or find excuses to scroll through endless Instagram photos, but your body will regret it come morning.
-Make rest a priority, and your next day’s tasks will fall right into place.
+I know how tempting it is to finish a good book (Frieda McFadden is not the best author to read at night for this reason), or find excuses to scroll through endless Instagram photos, but your body will regret the lack of sleep come morning.

 What is an essential part of your evening routine?